German and Economics (BA) (UCAS R2L1)

 Course overview

+Germany is the leading economy in the EU, making the joint study of Economics and German language and culture a powerful combination.
 Economics plays a part in every aspect of modern life, investigating the choices of consumers and corporations, groups and governments, networks and nations.
 It uses scientific methods to develop theoretical models of behaviour and markets, institutions and public policy.
-Germany is the leading economy in the EU, making the joint study of economics and German language and culture a powerful combination.

 This joint degree enables you to acquire in-depth relevant linguistic and cultural studies while developing your ability as an analyst of international economic phenomena.
+The linguistic and cultural knowledge you acquire from the study of German will allow you to apply your understanding of Economics in a global context.
 You will spend half of your time in the School of Modern Languages and Cultures and the other in the Department of Economics.
+German may be studied at Advanced or Beginner level.

 Study abroad

-We strongly recommend that you take a year abroad as part of your modern languages degree, if you are able to.
-If you are unable to take a year abroad you will move to a three-year.
-You will be required to complete further language reinforcement work.
+The Year Abroad is a distinctive and invaluable part of any degree in Modern Languages, as it enables you to further refine your skills through linguistic and cultural immersion.
+If you are unable to spend a year abroad, you may transfer to a three-year degree.
+In such cases, you will be required to complete further language reinforcement work.
 You will also be encouraged to spend time abroad in other ways, during vacation times.

 You will usually spend your year abroad doing one of three things:

-• Working as a language assistant teaching English in a primary or secondary school
+- Working as a language assistant teaching English in a primary or secondary school

-• Studying full-time at a partner university in your chosen country
+- Studying full-time at a partner university in your chosen country

-• On a work placement
+- Completing a work placement

+The year abroad options are flexible.
 Find out more about flexible Year Abroad optionsLink opens in a new window.

 Core modules

-Our modules reflect the research specialisms of academics in German and cover a broad range of subjects in German culture, business, society, literature, film, history and philosophy.
+Our modules in German reflect the research specialisms of academics in German and cover a broad range of subjects in German culture, business, society, literature, film, history and philosophy.
 You can also opt to study some of our interdisciplinary cross-School modules.

-You can choose to spend your year abroad studying at a university in a German speaking country or on a British Council Assistantship or a work placement.
+You can choose to spend your year abroad studying at a university in a German-speaking country or on a British Council Assistantship or a work placement.

 Year One